-Which of these can web managers directly affect?
-The IEEE.org domain has been online since 1989, and it’s highly respected and linked to, as are many of the IEEE Society sites.
-The last two ranking factors are somewhat out of the site team's control, at least for non-IEEE-owned sites.
+The IEEE.org domain has been online since 1989, and it is highly respected and linked to, as are many of the other IEEE sites.
+The last two ranking factors in the above list are somewhat out of the site team's control, at least for non-IEEE-owned sites.
 The other factors can be impacted by applying the best practices described on this page.

-As a starting point toward improvement, it’s easy to do test searches on Google, Bing, and the IEEE.org site search to see how your pages currently appear in search engine results page (SERP) citations.
-Simply searching on IEEE (your site or organization name) should give you a good idea of what is being displayed in the TITLE, URL, and snippets, and whether Site Links (see below) are being extracted and displayed.
+As a starting point toward improvement, it’s easy to do test searches on Google, Bing, and the IEEE.org site search to see how your pages currently appear in SERPs.
+Simply searching on “IEEE” with your IEEE keywords should give you a good idea of what is being displayed in the title, URL, and snippets, and whether site links (see below) are being extracted and displayed.
 You can perform this same process for peer sites or competitors to see how you compare.

-This refers to the set of "key words" that together distill the "aboutness" of that page.
+Keywords are high-value targets and words or phrases that are important to the business.
+Sometimes high-value words may not have that much search volume but they represent specific business visibility requirements for certain keywords/phrases.
+The keywords should also reflect the overall content of the page.
+In general, the set of "key words" should distill the content of the page to the targeted optimized keywords.
 Keywords should reflect the “who, what, where, when, and how” of the content.
-They could be as simple as the labels for primary site subsections and should always be related to the goal or topic of the particular webpage being optimized.
+They could be as simple as the labels for primary site sub-sections and should always be related to the goal or topic of the particular web page being optimized.
 For example, most IEEE Society sites use labels such as Home, About, Conferences, Education, Membership, Publications, News, Awards, etc. These terms and their synonyms form the basis for a set of site keywords.
 For lower-level pages, analyze the page text to identify words that convey the essence of the “aboutness” of the page.

 Search engines look for search terms in important areas of the site structure and pages.
 Once you have identified your keywords, they should be used in: